Runiko/DTDB/README.md

 ## Why not use a pre-made or self-hosted Bot to blacklist?
 * Simple, no transparency.
-No control or no options to undo something once they are in a hidden database.
-The bots itself might also leak/expose or even track you or your user/channel/server.
+* No control or no options to undo something once they are in a hidden database.
+The bots itself might leak/expose or even track you and your user/channel/server.

 ## To-Do

 - [ ] Finish the webhook (WIP)
-- [ ] Add an auto-update mechanism e.g. re-check the database every 24-hours
+- [ ] Add an auto-update mechanism e.g. re-check the database every 12/24-hours
 - [ ] Maybe a whitelist only mode?
 - [ ] Get some maintainers to help this little project